A New Concept of Freedom

-On 20th March, Rabbi Sacks delivered a pre-Pesach shiur to students at University College London.
+On 20th March 2018, Rabbi Sacks delivered a pre-Pesach shiur to students at University College London.
 The shiur focussed on the concept of freedom and why its meaning and importance has been misunderstood over so many generations.
-To download the accompanying mekorot (source) sheet, please click here.

-Rabbi Sacks: Well, Nathaniel, Natan, and my very good friends, thank you very much for that awe-inspiring introduction and prepare to be disappointed.
+Well, Nathaniel, Natan, and my very good friends, thank you very much for that awe-inspiring introduction and prepare to be disappointed.
 But it’s great to be here.
 And I think actually we should pay tribute to UCL, because I think it was the first place in Britain where Jews could get degrees.
 Absolutely extraordinary thing, but it took until 1828, I think.
 182?
 Is that right?
 26. Oh, sorry.
-It took King’s until 1828 to … That rival down the road.
+It took King’s until 1828 to … that ‘rival’ down the road.

 Anyway, it’s great to be with you to wish you all a Chag Kasher V’Sameach.
 To thank you all for being here, and for standing up for Jewish life on campus.
 I’m very loath to add this little footnote, Nathaniel, to your introduction, but since it’s the time for it I may as well say it.
 Because it was in 2005 that Her Majesty was kind enough to actually make me a Sir.
 And the Buckingham Palace is incredibly sensitive to diplomatic issues.
 And I’m sure you know … You better be warned, because if you ever get to be a knight one day you may need to know this, that when the Queen or whoever it is comes to lay the sword on your shoulder, you have to kneel.